-Angel investors can come along at the seeding stage or slightly later in the early life of your business.
+Angel investors can come along at the seeding stage, or slightly later in the early life of your business.
 Typically, an angel investor is an individual that puts up their own funds, not a group or venture capital firm (who control pooled funds).
 They come in all shapes and sizes – from your own family members to high net worth individuals or retired CEOs.
-You can also search online for angel networking groups and organizations in your area.
+You can also search online for angel investment networking groups and organizations in your area.

 Best for: Startups of any age.